MatthewWagstaff/matthew-wagstaff-cyber-portfolio/README.md

 ## 👋 Overview

+I approach investigations using structured triage, correlation, and escalation workflows aligned to real SOC environments.
 This portfolio shows the work I’ve been doing to build practical SOC skills, including alert triage, incident investigation, vulnerability assessment, and threat analysis.
 It reflects how I approach identifying, investigating, and responding to security events in a structured and practical way.

 ---